Conserve freshwater and restore water cycles at multiple scales using regenerative practices, collaborative management, and innovative technologies.

 Learn about the multiple challenges to freshwater and their impacts.
 Roughly 25% of the world’s population is experiencing extreme water stress.
 Approximately two billion people do not have access to clean drinking water, and 3.6 billion lack adequate sanitation.
 More than 800,00 people die each year globally from unsafe water.
 Chemical runoff from farms is a significant source of water pollution.
 While drought, erosion, and contamination impact surface water sources, more than 90 percent of all freshwater globally is found below our feet as groundwater.
 These subsurface sources are suffering from depletion, pollution, lack of natural recharge, and mining for use in hydraulic fracking.
 Although freshwater is abundant in most of Canada, it faces significant pressures from drinking water supply, development, irrigation, agriculture, industrial uses, and fossil fuel extraction, as well as ecosystem needs.
 Major challenges include contamination by PFAS “forever” chemicals, nuclear waste, road salt, as well as the bottling of groundwater from municipal aquifers.
 In parts of Canada wildfires, sudden downpours, melting glaciers, reduced snowcover, and ageing infrastructure compound local water crises, such as in Calgary.

 Surface water pollution.
 Preventing the contamination and depletion of our lakes, rivers and groundwater sources is an important first step in protecting drinking water.
 Canada’s water quality is most affected by industrial effluent, oil sands and mining tailings, agricultural runoff, and municipal sewage pollution.
 The danger posed by chemicals or pathogens depends on their amount, toxicity, and distance from municipal water supply.
 Chemical threats include solvents, fuels, fertilizers, pesticides, plastics and road salt.
 Pathogens arise from human and animal waste.
+An emerging threat to water quality is cyber security attacks on treatment plants.

 The Clean Water Act of 2006 arose from the E. coli outbreak in Walkerton, Ontario, which was a warning to ensure good drinking water treatment and oversight.
 Contaminants bioaccumulate in the environment and humans across generations.
 Three generations of Anishinaabe people in Grassy Narrows, Ontario are still being poisoned from mercury dumped upstream by a paper mill two generations ago.
 Increases in toxic algae blooms in Canadian lakes and coastal water have heightened risks to human health, such as those in Lake Erie.
 Excessive winter use of road salt is raising salinity levels in rivers and the Great Lakes all year round, where it’s having a devastating impact on freshwater species.
 A further source of contamination is pipeline leaks; Line 5 has leaked 29 times.
 The Experimental Lakes Area has studied the effects of pollution on 58 small lakes in northwestern Ontario for over half a century.